 monetary donations are used to purchase additional materials for use

 on the site.

-photos on main pages are thumbnails.
-To view larger images of all
+main pages are thumbnails.
+To view larger images of all photos, click

-photos, click on the photo.
-Use the back button on your browser to
+on the photo.
+Use the back button on your browser to return to the

 on this site have been kindly provided by the following people: Jeff